charlax/OmnigraffleScripts/README.md

 Scripts to increase your productivity with Omnigraffle.

 * ExportAllLayers: exports all layers in all canvases to an image file
+* ExportForiPad: exports all layers in all canvases to an image file sized for an iPad (1024x768)
 * ExportAllFiles: exports all the opened files as a PDF
 * ResetPrototype: shows some layers, hides others to set the prototype to its blank state